-Academic staff members shall be granted compassionate care leave of up to eight (8) weeks when an event such as illness, injury, or death in a member's family occurs.
+Academic staff members who have been employed by the University for more than thirteen (13) consecutive weeks shall be granted compassionate care leave of up to twenty-eight (28) weeks when an event such as illness, injury, or death in a member's family occurs.
 The academic staff member shall inform the Dean in writing stating the reason the leave is required.
 The member shall be entitled to receive one hundred (100) per cent of salary during the first week of compassionate care leave and leave without pay for the remainder of the leave.